Cysharp/MagicOnion/README.md

 ```

 #### Client-side (.NET Standard 2.1; Grpc.Net.Client)
-When calling `GrpcChannel.FromAddress`, change the URL scheme to HTTP and the port to an unencrypted port.
+When calling `GrpcChannel.ForAddress`, change the URL scheme to HTTP and the port to an unencrypted port.

 ```csharp
 var channel = GrpcChannel.ForAddress("http://localhost:5000");